 It could be self-made or can be the purchased ones.
 You will flip through the pages and get the concepts revised.

 Pramod Maheshwari sir always recommends using unit wise previous year question banks which help to revise the whole syllabus in a chapters or unit wise manner.

-Additionally, he suggests that NEET aspirants must practise the previous year question paper of JEE Main for physics and chemistry as the questions asked there may get repeated in NEET.
+Additionally, he suggests that NEET aspirants must practice the previous year question paper of JEE Main for physics and chemistry as the questions asked there may get repeated in NEET.

 - And then there are Ranker’s Revision Packages to help improve your ranks and get you a seat in the top engineering or medical colleges.